jethrocarr/pupistry/README.md

 ## Running Puppet on target nodes

 Pupistry replaces the need to call Puppet directly.
-Instead, call Pupistry with and it will handle getting the artifact and then executing Puppet for you.
+Instead, call Pupistry and it will handle getting the artifact and then executing Puppet for you.
 It respects some parameters like --environment and --noop for easy testing of new manifests and modules.

-At it's simpliest, to apply the current Puppet manifests:
+At its simplest, to apply the current Puppet manifests:

     $ pupistry apply
     I, [2015-04-10T00:44:40.623101 #6726]  INFO -- : Pulling latest artifact....